realityzero/ScrapifyX/README.md

 ## Challenges during cloud deployment
 - We don't have an active high volume storage available in Free Tier accounts.
 That's why we're downloading chromium build at runtime.
 - Easiest deployment solution is [Vercel](https://vercel.com/).
 But due to recent changes in Free Tier, we can't run Puppeteer.
 There are Network Bandwidth limitations and [Vercel](https://vercel.com/) has a timeout of 10 seconds.
 - [Render](https://render.com/) is another free option.
 It gives a free machine to run web services, but suffers from cold start or spin down after a while.
+Also, suffers from random server crash.

 ## UI Inspiration
 - [shadcn/ui](https://ui.shadcn.com/)